xiongyf-kuma/Homepage/index.md

 # Yunfeng Xiong (熊云丰）

 I am currently working at Peking Univeristy as Boya Postdoctoral Fellow.
-I got my Ph.D. degree of computational mathematics in Peking University, 2020, under the supervision of Prof. Sihong Shao.
+I got my Ph.D. degree of computational mathematics in June, 2020, at Peking University, China, under the supervision of Prof. Sihong Shao.
+The title of my thesis is _Many-body Wigner dynamics: Branching random walk and Particle annihilation_.

 Text can be **bold**, _italic_, or ~~strikethrough~~.